 Daphne Amory, a biodynamic consultant, educator, and winemaker, is based in Napa, California.
 She works with vineyard owners, managers, and winemakers, using biodynamic principles and practices.
 She enables these stakeholders to develop the most sustainable viticultural practices for the deepest expression of their wines.
 She studied biodynamics at the Rudolf Steiner College in Fair Oaks, California.
 Daphne is certified by the International Organic Inspectors Association and is currently doing inspection work for Demeter USA and Stellar Certification Services.

 Janet Gamble (Vice President and Secretary), Turtle Creek Gardens, Wisconsin

 Janet Gamble has over 30 years experience in organic and biodynamic agriculture as a farmer and educator.
-For the past 15 years, Janet has developed and led a nationally recognized farmer training program at the Michael Fields Agricultural Institute in East Troy, Wisconsin, where she is still active in educational outreach for beginning farmers.
-Her experience extends to her voluntary involvement on the Board of Directors for the Biodynamic Farming and Gardening Association, Angelic Organics Learning Center, NuGenesis Farm, Citizen Advisory Committee for Center for Integrated Agriculture Science at UW-Madison, and a founding board member for Midwest Organic Sustainable Education Services (MOSES), among other educational and advisory support for non-profits, government agencies, and farmers over the years.
+Janet developed and led a nationally recognized farmer training program at the Michael Fields Agricultural Institute in East Troy, Wisconsin for 15 years.
+Her experience extends to her voluntary involvement on the Board of Directors for the Biodynamic Association, Angelic Organics Learning Center, NuGenesis Farm, Citizen Advisory Committee for Center for Integrated Agriculture Science at UW-Madison, and a founding board member for Midwest Organic Sustainable Education Services (MOSES), among other educational and advisory support for non-profits, government agencies, and farmers over the years.
 Currently, Janet is farm manager at Turtle Creek Gardens, a developing vegetable CSA in Delavan, Wisconsin.

 Greg Georgaklis (Treasurer), Farmers To You, Vermont